“Hello. Who are you? All your accounts are public, you want them to see you, to listen to you, to know you. And I thank you.” – Joe Goldberg, YOU.

 As Joe Goldberg (Penn Badgley), the show’s protagonist, turns love into a hot mess, let’s see what he teaches us about cybersecurity and the importance of protecting ourselves online from whatever could be lurking on the other side.
 You literally never know.

-Warning: Spoilers for “You” seasons one and two ahead.
+Warning: Spoilers for “You” seasons I and II ahead.

 Lesson 1: Monitor Devices Logged into your Cloud Apps.
 It’s NO JOKE.